Mohib-ullah-khan/Mohib-ullah-khan/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on MERN stack appications
-- 🌱 I’m currently learning Mobile App Development using React Native
+- 🌱 I’m looking to get into Mobile App Development using React Native
 - :punch: I have R&D experience in Machine Learning, Computer Vision & Robotics
 - 👯 I’m looking to collaborate on making smart and innovative applications
 - 💬 Ask me about Technology, Web & Mobile Apps, Software Engineering